Law & Order season 17

-The 17th season of Law & Order premiered on NBC on September 22, 2006, and concluded on May 18, 2007.
-This is the last season to feature Fred Thompson (Arthur Branch) the only season to feature Milena Govich and the first season to feature Assistant District Attorney Connie Rubirosa.
+The seventeenth season of Law & Order premiered on NBC on September 22, 2006, and concluded on May 18, 2007.
+This is the last season to feature Fred Thompson (Arthur Branch), the only season to feature Milena Govich and the first season to feature Alana de la Garza.

 Cast changes

-Following the departures of Dennis Farina and Annie Parisse at the end of the sixteenth season, Milena Govich and Alana de la Garza joined the cast as Detective Nina Cassady and Assistant District Attorney Connie Rubirosa, respectively.
+Following the departures of Dennis Farina and Annie Parisse at the end of the 16th season, Govich and de la Garza joined the cast as Detective Nina Cassady and Assistant District Attorney Connie Rubirosa, respectively.
 Jesse L. Martin's character (Ed Green) was promoted to senior detective to replace Farina's character.
 At the end of the season, Fred Thompson (Arthur Branch) and Milena Govich departed the cast.
 Former cast member Richard Brooks reprised his role as Paul Robinette for the episode "Fear America".